prezi/pride/README.md

 ### Prerequisites

-You need [Git](http://git-scm.org/) or [Subversion](http://subversion.tigris.org) installed.
-Pride is a Java application, so you will need to have that installed as well.
+To work with Git or Subversion modules, you'll need to have [Git](http://git-scm.org/) or [Subversion](http://subversion.tigris.org) installed.

+Pride is a Java application, so it requires Java 6+ as well.

+**Note:** Since version 0.11, Pride requires Gradle 2.5 or later.
+If you projects require an earlier Gradle version, try Pride version 0.10.

 ### Installing Pride